nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 PS C:\> Get-VM
 ```

-Displays all VMs for the connected Prism Central
+Displays all VMs for the connected Prism Central.

 ### Example 2
 ```powershell